Enginerd14/Visual-Sound-Level-Meter/JOURNAL.md

 It didn't work :(

 I tested the LED PCB which was working perfectly so it has to be the control PCB.
-I used a logic probe to test the control PCB and noticed a lot of mistakes.
+I used a logic probe to test each pin and each track of my control PCB and noticed a lot of mistakes.
 I required a lot of wire jumpers and also forgot to have a track connecting ground for all f the different parts of the circuit.
 I had to redesign and remake it.
 At least I don't have to drill 360 holes this time, only 200 :(

 Hours Spent: 3.5hrs